LeGoffMael/NodeJsMusicApi/README.md

  - Change cover attribute in album model to picture
  - Set albums endpoints from artists (/artists/:artist_id/albums/...)
- - Setting test of albums part (add to an album, delete an artist delete his albums, ...)
+ - Setting unit tests of albums part (add to an album, delete an artist delete his albums, ...)

 ## API endpoints